midi2-dev/AM_MIDI2.0Lib/README.md

 ## IMPORTANT!
 Please read first
 I hope that this library is useful to everyone making MIDI 2.0 Devices.
 If you do use this library please let me know!
 I am keen to see all the MIDI 2.0 Projects.
-This code is also available for DIY and commercial use (MIT Licence)
+This code is also available for DIY and commercial use (MIT Licence).
+Please note that use of this library is at your own risk.

 THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT -
 The code is still being adjusted as it is being prototyped and changes do occur, however the WIKI attempts to reflect